 Artificial intelligence technologies like neural machine translation have allowed machine translation to take a giant leap forward.
 Along with the improved quality of translations, neural machine translation can help incorporate machine translation into foreign language learning.
 Machine Translation as a Bad Model is a pedagogical method whereby learners identify inconsistencies and errors in machine-translated text and correct them.
 This helps students understand a language and its peculiarities better and improve comprehension, sentence composition, and vocabulary in the target language.

 Because people learn in different ways and at different speeds, expecting everyone to follow the same textbook and be equally successful is unreasonable.
 That’s why personalized textbooks make so much sense.
-When an AI system knows your progress and adapts to your needs based on your personal data, it can provide you with the learning materials you need.
+When a language learning solution knows your progress and adapts to your needs based on your personal data, it can provide you with the learning materials you need.

 Textbook customization can also be of value to teachers.
 If teachers could upload their educational programs into an artificial intelligence system, the system could generate textbooks customized for a specific school, course or even group of students.